Predatory publishing: History

 In March 2008, Gunther Eysenbach, publisher of an early open-access journal, drew attention to what he called "black sheep among open-access publishers and journals" and highlighted in his blog publishers and journals which resorted to excessive spam to attract authors and editors, criticizing in particular Bentham Science Publishers, Dove Medical Press, and Libertas Academica.
 In July 2008, Richard Poynder's interview series brought attention to the practices of new publishers who were "better able to exploit the opportunities of the new environment".
 Doubts about honesty and scams in a subset of open-access journals continued to be raised in 2009.

 Concerns for spamming practices from these journals prompted leading open-access publishers to create the Open Access Scholarly Publishers Association in 2008.
 In another early precedent, in 2009, the Improbable Research blog had found that Scientific Research Publishing's journals duplicated papers already published elsewhere; the case was subsequently reported in Nature.
 In 2010, Cornell University graduate student Phil Davis (editor of the Scholarly Kitchen blog) submitted a manuscript consisting of computer-generated nonsense (using SCIgen), which was accepted for a fee (but withdrawn by the author).
 Predatory publishers have been reported to hold submissions hostage, refusing to allow them to be withdrawn and thereby preventing submission in another journal.

 Predatory publishing does not refer to a homogeneous category of practices.
 The name itself was coined by American librarian Jeffrey Beall who created a list of "deceptive and fraudulent" Open Access (OA) publishers, which was used as reference until withdrawn in 2017.
 The term has been reused since for a new for-profit database by Cabell's International.
 On the one hand, Beall's list as well as Cabell's International database do include truly fraudulent and deceptive OA publishers that pretend to provide services (in particular quality peer review) which they do not implement, show fictive editorial boards and/or ISSN numbers, use dubious marketing and spamming techniques, or even hijacking known titles.
 On the other hand, they also list journals with subpar standards of peer review and linguistic correction.

 Studies using Beall's list, or his definitions, report an exponential growth in predatory journals since 2010.
 A 2020 study has found hundreds of scientists say they have reviewed papers for journals termed 'predatory' — although they might not know it.
 An analysis of the Publons has found that it hosts at least 6,000 records of reviews for more than 1,000 predatory journals.
 "The researchers who review most for these titles tend to be young, inexperienced and affiliated with institutions in low-income nations in Africa and the Middle East."

+According to a 2020 study, 56% of articles published in predatory journals receive no citations over the five-year period following publication, compared to just 9% of articles published in reputable journals, suggesting that articles in predatory journals have little scientific impact.

 The demonstration of unethical practices in the OA publishing industry has also attracted considerable media attention.